Our Team

 Jennifer Gragg, MS LCMFT, Trauma Informed Yoga Teacher RYT-200

 Jennifer is a Licensed Clinical Marriage and Family Therapist with over 27 years of experience working with individuals, couples, and families.
-Her areas of expertise include mood disorders, infertility, grief and loss, blended family dynamics, women’s issues, and marital challenges—including infidelity.
+She specializes in mood disorders, infertility, grief and loss, blended family dynamics, women’s issues, and relationship challenges, including recovery from infidelity.

-Jennifer draws from a variety of therapeutic models to create a personalized and integrative approach for each client.
-These include Mindfulness and Self-Compassion practices, Somatic work, Internal Family Systems (IFS), Acceptance and Commitment Therapy (ACT), and Cognitive Behavioral Therapy (CBT).
+Her approach is integrative and personalized, drawing from Mindfulness and Self-Compassion practices, Somatic work, Internal Family Systems (IFS), Acceptance and Commitment Therapy (ACT), and Cognitive Behavioral Therapy (CBT).
 She is also trained in Levels 1 and 2 of the Gottman Method for Couples Therapy.

-Outside the therapy room, Jennifer is a devoted wife and mother.
-She enjoys spending time with her family and friends, working out, reading, loving on her two dogs and two cats, and continually expanding her personal and professional growth.
+Outside the therapy room, Jennifer is a devoted wife and mother who enjoys time with family and friends, exercising, reading, doting on her two dogs and two cats, and continuing her personal and professional growth.

 Lauren Collins, LMSW, CEIM